-Managing Director & Senior Partner; Global Leader, Strategy
+Managing Director & Senior Partner; Corporate Finance & Strategy Regional Practice Area Lead

 It’s hard to talk about the history—and the business—of music without talking about New York City.
 It is the place where genres have been defined, where the biggest stars play the most storied venues, where record labels have built major operations—and major talent.
 New York City has had a huge influence on how music is created and commercialized, and it continues to do so.
 At the same time, music has had an impact on New York City.
 In addition to creating hits, the music industry creates jobs, spending, and business revenue.